guomengtao/learngit/readme.md

 build this readme.md for use markdown to write.

 ### try learn and practice markdown today
-- update gitee and github
+- update gitee and github.com
 - try use markdown
 - answer some questions